wongsuwarn/haxDataVis/README-Template.md

 ### Installing required software

-For the Altair+Python workshop, a step by step software installation guide setup_instructions.ipynb is available in this repository.
-Please follow the guide make sure your computer is set up before the workshop.
+* For the Altair+Python workshop, a step by step software installation guide setup_instructions.ipynb is available in this repository.
+Please follow the guide make sure your computer can generate a basic Altair chart in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) before the workshop.

 If you have any problems please message in the hcom-hpax-hax Slack channel (others are likely to run into the same problem), or let Jonny or I know.

 From 9am-9.30am on Day 1, we will have a laptop setup surgery session for any last-minute problems.